Tips For Picking The Best Solar Company

 - How much is the tax credit, and will I qualify?

 - Do you offer solar leasing, and will it offset my energy usage by 100%?

 - Is this a solar lease, a solar loan, or a power purchase agreement?

-- Who is the solar panel manufacturer and can I have the spec sheet of the model?
+- Who is the solar panel manufacturer, and can I have the model’s spec sheet?

-- Who is the solar inverter manufacturer and can I have the spec sheet of the model?
+- Who is the solar inverter manufacturer, and can I have the model’s spec sheet?